adi611/twitpod/README.md

 # Ivykids - Full Stack Assignment - IIIT Kalyani - 2024

-This project is a Full Stack Assignment created by Aditya Agarwal as part of Ivykid's assessment for the year 2024.
+This project is a Full Stack Assignment created by Aditya Agarwal (Roll: CSE/20004/524) as part of Ivykid's assessment.

 ## Production Links